NicolasBonet/ETLMetrics/README.md

 ## Generate reports

 Now you can generate two kind of reports: HTML and Excel, this can be done executing the two java files available inside the generators folder which are ExcelGenerator.java and HTMLGenerator.java.
-The first one creates a new file at the root of the project called report.xls with a report of the constraints found using the EVL script.
-The second one generates one HTML file for each model found on the models folder with a report based on the constraints found, and also creates one index file which is automatically opened in your default web browser with a summary of all the bad smells identified in the dataset and a menu which can be used to browse the reports.
+The first one creates a new file at the root of the project called report.xls with a report of the bad smells found using the EVL script.
+The second one generates one HTML file for each model found on the models folder with a report based on the bad smells found, and also creates one index file which is automatically opened in your default web browser with a summary of all the bad smells identified in the dataset and a menu which can be used to browse the reports.